AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 > “Our competitors have seen that, and definitely take advantage of the fact that we have a gap specifically in outbound sales,” Dorsey said at the bank’s global technology, media and communications conference.
 “And we’re figuring out more of a balance there, and not being so stubborn about being technology-first and -focused.” **(PAYMENT DIVE)**

->“We’re focused on providing financial support across communities, like the ability to share resources in a secure, inclusive, and traceable manner through advanced ML technologies,” said De Freitas. **(GOOGLE CLOUD)**

 Cash App and Block Inc. are expanding efforts to develop services that are more personalized and provide the general population with tools that allow them to make more informed decisions through AI.

 ### **<ins>Who is the company's intended customer?
 Is there any information about the market size of this set of customers?</ins>**

- Cash App opened its services for it to be tailored to teens.
-However, both minors and adults can use the app.
-If a minor gets permission from their parent(s), they can gain access to more Cash App features, such as direct deposit, bitcoin, and stocks.
+ Cash App initially developed its services tailoring it to teen demographic.
+However, today, minors and adults use the app.
+If a minor obtains permission from their parent(s), they gain expanded access and use features like direct deposit, bitcoin, and stocks.

- Low-income consumers, specifically in the U.S., are likely to use Cash App more than other payment services, such as Venmo.
-According to data from Pew Research Center, which was released in September of 2022, lower-income consumers were twice the share than of upper-income consumers using Cash App in the U.S., specifically by 36% to 18%. **(PAYMENT DIVE)**
+ Cash App is also more likely to be used by low-income consumers in the U.S. According to data from Pew Research Center, which was released in September of 2022, lower-income consumers comprised twice the share than of upper-income consumers using Cash App in the U.S., specifically by 36% to 18%. **(PAYMENT DIVE)**

  Additionally, Pew Research Center discovered the usage of users by age group.